-It is important to note that VISION 2050, FRTP, TIP, maintenance plan, and early progress plan have been prepared in a cooperative manner by the Commission and WDNR.
-The preparation of VISION 2050, FRTP, maintenance plan, and early progress plan has been extensively coordinated.
-The forecasts of vehicle-miles of travel (VMT) and air pollutant emissions utilized in the preparation of the FRTP were based on the official Commission intermediate growth forecasts for the year 2050, and the forecasts of emissions under the maintenance plan for the 2006 24-hour PM{2.5} NAAQS were based on alternative high growth VMT and emissions forecasts under the year 2035 RTP, and increased by 7.5 percent to account for uncertainty in transportation emissions forecasts.
-Vehicle fleet, fuels, and meteorology inputs, which the Commission utilized to run USEPA's MOVES2014a emission model and estimate air pollutant emissions in the preparation of this conformity assessment of the FRTP and TIP were provided by WDNR.
+It is important to note that VISION 2050, FCTP, TIP, maintenance plan, and early progress plan have been prepared in a cooperative manner by the Commission and WDNR.
+The preparation of VISION 2050, FCTP, maintenance plan, and early progress plan has been extensively coordinated.
+The forecasts of vehicle-miles of travel (VMT) and air pollutant emissions utilized in the preparation of the FCTP were based on the official Commission intermediate growth forecasts for the year 2050, and the forecasts of emissions under the maintenance plan for the 2006 24-hour PM{2.5} NAAQS were based on alternative high growth VMT and emissions forecasts under the year 2035 RTP, and increased by 7.5 percent to account for uncertainty in transportation emissions forecasts.
+Vehicle fleet, fuels, and meteorology inputs, which the Commission utilized to run USEPA's MOVES2014a emission model and estimate air pollutant emissions in the preparation of this conformity assessment of the FCTP and TIP were provided by WDNR.
 This conformity analysis includes the emission reduction benefits attendant to Tier 2 motor vehicle and low sulfur fuel regulations.
 The MOVES model inputs which were used to establish the transportation emission budgets in the PM{2.5} maintenance plan also did account for the emission reduction benefits attendant to these more recent regulations.
-In addition, WDNR has relied upon VISION 2050 and FRTP for the identification and evaluation of potential transportation control measures considered for incorporation into the maintenance plan.
+In addition, WDNR has relied upon the Commission's RTP for the identification and evaluation of potential transportation control measures considered for incorporation into the maintenance plan.

-FEDERALLY RECOGNIZED TRANSPORTATION PLAN
+FISCALLY CONSTRAINED TRANSPORTATION PLAN

-The year 2050 Final Plan for Southeastern Wisconsin includes both a land use component and transportation component.
-This Plan represents the Region's vision or guide for the pattern of development and the attendant transportation system necessary to efficiently accommodate existing and anticipated future growth within the Region.
+VISION 2050 includes both a land use component and transportation component.
+This plan represents the Region's vision or guide for the pattern of development and the attendant transportation system necessary to efficiently accommodate existing and anticipated future growth within the Region.
 An important aspect related to implementing VISION 2050 relates to funding.
 The amount of public funding needed to construct, operate, and maintain the transportation component of VISION 2050 has been compared to the amount of funding expected to be available.
 Federal metropolitan planning regulations (23 CFR Part 450) and conformity regulations (40 CFR Part 93.108) require that the Region's transportation plan be "fiscally constrained"-only including projects that can be funded with expected funds, taking into account the limitations placed on these funding sources by Federal and State law.
-The fiscally constrained portion of the transportation component of VISION 2050 is considered the regional transportation plan by the Federal Government and is titled the Federally Recognized Transportation Plan (FRTP).
-The FRTP includes all the transportation elements of VISION 2050 except for the public transit element, which cannot be implemented within expected funds due to a gap in funding.
-Therefore, transit service under the FRTP would be expected to decline rather than significantly improve as proposed under VISION 2050.
-The FRTP is used in the determination of conformity and in the development of the transportation improvement program.
+Therefore, only the recommended portion of VISION 2050 that can be funded with these revenues is considered the "fiscally constrained" regional transportation plan (FCTP) by the Federal Government.
+The FCTP includes all the transportation elements of VISION 2050 except for the public transit element, which cannot be implemented within expected funds due to a gap in transit funding.
+Therefore, transit service under the FCTP would be expected to decline rather than significantly improve as proposed under VISION 2050.
+The FCTP is used in the determination of conformity and in the development of the transportation improvement program.